The ancient question of humankind about what came first… Knower or the known, which one is first?

 It is bhokta who has become bhogya.
 Bhoktyadi, knower has become known; known is not separate from the knower.
-This is the manifestation of the knower that known is known.
+This is the manifestation of knower that known is known.
 Known is known.
-The known is known [only because it] is the manifestation of the knower.
-Otherwise, if the manifestation of the knower would not [be accepted as the cause of the known], then the known could not be known.
+Known is known is the manifestation of knower.
+Otherwise if the manifestation of knower would not be there then known could not be known.
 It would remain unknown . . . what?

 SWAMIJI: Known would remain unknown to everybody.

 JONATHAN: So you have to have both.
-You have to have known and knower.

-JOHN: But which one comes first?
+JOHN: So, which one is first?

 JOHN: So you have pramātṛi (subject), and then pramāṇa (cognizer) and then…

-SWAMIJI: And prameya.
+SWAMIJI: And prameya (the object).

 JOHN: . . . prameya.
 So pramātṛi and pramāṇa are knowing and perceiving.

 SWAMIJI: Pramāṇa and prameya are the manifestations of the knower.

 JOHN: Of known.

-JONATHAN: So without the knower, nothing can exist.
+JONATHAN: So without knower nothing can exist.